gfernandez0591/analisis_de_werables_DL/README.md

-Human Activity Recognition using Deep Learning
+**Human Activity Recognition using Deep Learning**

 This project is presented as final project of USFQ Deep Learning course in Master of Artificial Intelligence by Guillermo Fernandez

 Overview

-This repository presents a complete deep learning pipeline for Human Activity Recognition (HAR) using smartphone inertial sensor data from the KU-HAR dataset.
+This repository presents a complete deep learning pipeline for Human Activity Recognition (HAR) using smartphone inertial sensor data from the KU-HAR dataset from kaggle: https://www.kaggle.com/datasets/niloy333/kuhar

 The project compares three representative deep learning architectures: